INTERNAL PENETRATION TESTING

 Communication plays an important role during security assessments.
 We explicitly request a list of fragile components during proposal and project initiation meetings.
 Low-level attacks such as man-in-the-middle attacks, Denial of Service attacks are explicitly deemed out of scope for all assessments.
 This ensures the client that the pen testing methodology includes careful assessment in line with business assets and not a blind scanning approach.

-Cyphere’s internal pen test reports are world class deliverables containing raw data to support proof of concept and risk remediation measures.
+Cyphere’s internal pen testing reports are world class deliverables containing raw data to support proof of concept and risk remediation measures.

 Risk remediation is sometimes a complex process due to the specialist security skill-set needed for IT teams.
-As part of our aftercare support, we provide help in preparing remediation plan to all our customers.
+As part of our aftercare support, we provide help in preparing remediation plans for all our customers.

 Optionally, we provide remediation consultancy services with an internal penetration test to ensure all agreed findings are mitigated in line with best network security practices.

-In order to perform an infrastructure security assessment, it is important to understand the context of assets in scope for the engagement.
-Our proven approach to network security assessments is based on more than a decade of experience, industry practices and effective ways to exceed customer expectations.
+In order to perform internal infrastructure penetration testing, it is important to understand the context of assets in the scope of the engagement.
+Our proven approach to security assessments is based on more than a decade of experience, industry practices and effective ways to exceed customer expectations.

 Cyphere’s pentesting engagement lifecycle methodology is broken down into five phases as demonstrated in the adjacent diagram.